-The consumer price index (CPI) is used to adjust cost data from earlier years to the study year (BLS 2015).
+The consumer price index (CPI) is used to adjust cost data from earlier years to the study year (US Inflation Calculator 2019).
 The estimated costs of implementing the prescriptive provisions of the 2012 IECC over the 2009 IECC are taken from an earlier PNNL study that evaluated the cost-effectiveness of the 2012 IECC (Lucas et al. 2012).
 The additional costs of implementing the prescriptive provisions of the 2015 IECC over the 2012 IECC are taken from the National 2015 IECC Cost-Effectiveness study (Mendon et.al.
 2015).
-The national scope costs from those studies are adjusted to reflect local construction costs in Nebraska using location factors provided by Faithful+Gould (2011).
+The national scope costs from those studies are adjusted to reflect local construction costs in Alabama using location factors provided by Faithful+Gould (2011).
+The incremental costs of implementing the provisions of the 2018 IECC over the 2015 IECC are described in National Cost-Effectiveness of the Residential Provisions of the 2018 IECC (Taylor 2021).

-Table 9 and Table 10 show the incremental construction costs associated with the 2015 IECC compared to the 2009 IECC for an individual dwelling unit.
+Table 9 and Table 10 show the incremental construction costs associated with the 2018 IECC compared to the 2015 IECC with amendments for an individual dwelling unit.
 Table 9 shows results for a house and Table 10 shows results for an apartment or condominium.
-These have been adjusted using a construction cost multiplier, 0.905, to reflect local construction costs in Nebraska based on location factors provided by Faithful + Gould (2011).
+These have been adjusted using a construction cost multiplier, 0.8424, to reflect local construction costs in Alabama based on location factors provided by Faithful + Gould (2011).

 Table 9.
-Total Construction Cost Increase for the 2015 IECC Compared to the 2009 IECC (\$)
+Total Single-Family Construction Cost Increase for the 2018 IECC Compared to the 2015 IECC with amendments (\$)